ryisenberg/protocols/gibson-assembly.md

 10. Set up Gibson assembly reactions as follows
 -	Thaw an aliquot of 10 ul Gibson Assembly Master Mix(2X, NEB#E2611L)
--	Add X ul of PCR fragments and linearized vector such that vector is at 50-100 ng and insert(s) is in at lead 2-fold molar excess
+-	Add X ul of PCR fragments and linearized vector such that vector is at 50-100 ng and insert(s) is at 3-fold molar excess
 -	Add 10-X ul of nuclease free water to a total reaction volume of 20 ul
--	Incubate in thermocycler at 50C for 15 minutes
+-	Incubate in thermocycler at 50C for 20 minutes
 -	Store samples on ice or -20C for subsequent transformation
 -	Also perform the above on an insert-free/vector-only control reaction